jernejc/ERC1155-implementation/README.md

-## Example ERC-1155 token standard implementation
+## ERC-1155 token standard implementation

 Practical implementation of the standard using an Escrow example.
 Spec: https://eips.ethereum.org/EIPS/eip-1155